-Thrombosis is the formation of a blood clot, known as a thrombus, within a blood vessel.
-It prevents blood from flowing normally through the circulatory system.
+Thrombosis is the abnormal formation of a blood clot inside a blood vessel.
+Healthcare professionals may also call it a thrombus.
+Thrombosis prevents blood from flowing through the circulatory system.
+Without blood flow, tissues and essential organs, like the heart, can’t get enough nutrients.

 blood clot in vein

-• Arterial thrombosis refers to a blood clot that blocks an artery.
+• Arterial thrombosis: Refers to a blood clot that blocks an artery.
 Arteries carry blood away from the heart to other parts of the body.
-Arterial blood clots can block blood flow to the heart and brain, often resulting in a heart attack or stroke.
+Arterial blood clots can block blood flow to the heart and brain.
+Blood clots in these areas can cause heart attacks or strokes.

 • Surgery